Judge Philosophies

 Julian Mackenzie - SDSU

 Note: This is all for guidance on what I would like to see.
-At the end of the day have the debate you want to have, and I will do my best to evaluate it.
+At the end of the day, have the debate you want to have, and I will do my best to evaluate it.
+All sections are bolded for your ease as a reader.
+Do not read more than you have to, please.
+I know it's a lot, but I wanted to be as clear as possible.

-Background: Hi my name is Julian Mackenzie, I participated in Speech and Debate for a total of 9 years as a competitor and now I'm a Coach for SDSU.
+Background: Hi my name is Julian Mackenzie, I participated in Speech and Debate for a total of 9 years as a competitor, and now I'm a Coach for SDSU.

 1. In high school.
 I competed for four years in mostly Interp, Extemp, Impromptu, LD, and Pufo for Helix Charter High School.
 In my senior year, I was a debate captain for my high school team.

-2. I competed for two years for the Grossmont Community College team in NPDA, IPDA and Extemp, where I won top competitor for the 2021-2022 school year.
+2. I competed for two years for the Grossmont Community College team in NPDA, IPDA, and Extemp, where I won top competitor for the 2021-2022 school year.

-3. After that I competed for UCSD for three years in NPDA, IPDA, Pufo, and TIPDA, and I was the President of the team.
+3. After that, I competed for UCSD for three years in NPDA, IPDA, Pufo, and TIPDA, and I was the President of the team.

 4. Now I Coach and I am the Director of Debate and Limited Prep at San Diego State University.